vanely/CCE/README.md

 The service will be available at `http://localhost:3000`

 ### 4. Configure & Use

+**IMPORTANT NOTE: Make sure you add the following to your prompt so that generated artifacts are created in the correct format to be handled by this app**.

+**Prompt:**
+Start by creating a project directory structure that will house the project files you're about to generate, and as you create each artifact, ensure that the artifact name is the files path in the project directory structure, ending in the file name with its corresponding extension.
+Ensure that this same naming pattern(path ending in filename) is included as the first line of every file generated, as a comment.

 1. **In Claude**: Generate code and decorate with file paths:
    ```typescript